 A Creed of Permanence

 Our purpose is not to create products for a market, but to forge artifacts for a life.
-This philosophy exists outside the ephemeral timeline, serving as a direct answer to the human need for permanence in a disposable world.
+This philosophy exists outside the ephemeral timeline, a direct answer to the human need for permanence in a world that has confused speed with value and visibility with significance.

 This is a living work: a silent companion intended to absorb the patina of years and bear witness to a singular existence.